ahmadlaiq/ahmadlaiq/README.md

 <h1 align="center">Hi! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" />, I'm Laiq</h1>

-An Laravel Developer with experience in developing innovative and efficient web solutions.
-I am passionate about delivering high-quality and easy-to-use products.
+full stack developer an passionate about delivering high-quality and easy-to-use products.
+I have experience for 2+ years in various full stack developer.
+I believe in solid team collaboration and good communication, and am always eager to learn and stay abreast of the latest technology in the world of software development.

 - 🔭 I’m currently learning about NodeJS and Golang